maybMedia/maybCardGames/README.md

 # mayb Games

 mayb Games is a modern web app that lets you play classic games like Blackjack and Solitaire right in your browser.
-Built with React, React Router, and Tailwind CSS, it features a sleek UI, smooth card animations, and responsive design for desktop and mobile.
+Built with React, React Router, and Tailwind CSS, it features a sleek UI, smooth animations, and responsive design for desktop and mobile.

 ## Features